Red Orchestra (espionage): The Jeffremov Group

 This network was run by Soviet Army Captain Konstantin Jeffremov.
 He arrived in Brussels in March 1939 to organise various groups into a network.
 Jeffremov's group was independent of Trepper's group, although there were some members who worked for both and it was likely that by 1941, Jeffremov knew about Gurevich's network.

-Jeffremov's most important agent, was the Belgian Edouard Van der Zypen, who worked at Henschel & Son, a manufacturing company in Kassel that made aircraft and tanks.
-His other recruits were Maurice Peper, Elizabeth Depelsenaire.
+Jeffremov's most important agent was the Belgian Edouard Van der Zypen, who worked at Henschel & Son, a manufacturing company in Kassel that made aircraft and tanks.
+His other recruits were Maurice Peper and Elizabeth Depelsenaire.
 Peper was a professional radio operator who was recruited into the network in 1940 and became the main liaison between Belgium and Amsterdam.
 After the reorganisation, he worked as the cutout between Jeffremov and Rajchmann.
-Depelsenaire was responsible for her own sub-group, that provided safe accommodation in the Brussels area.
+Depelsenaire was responsible for her own sub-group, which provided safe accommodation in the Brussels area.
 Anton Winterink worked for Jeffremov for most of 1940 in Brussels but made frequent trips to the Netherlands where he established another network.
 Later in 1940, Jeffremov ordered Winterink to take charge of the network, that became known as group Hilda.
-By December 1940, both Wenzel in Belgium and Winterink in the Netherlands had established a radio link with Moscow, that was being used to transmit intelligence provided by Jeffremov.
+By December 1940, both Wenzel in Belgium and Winterink in the Netherlands had established a radio link with Moscow that was being used to transmit intelligence provided by Jeffremov.
 In 1939, the married couple, Franz and Germaine Schneider were recruited by Jeffremov.
 The couple were members of the Communist Party of Belgium and had been running Communist International (Comintern) safe houses in Brussels.
 For a number of years Germaine Schneider was the most important of the two, working as a courier from 1939 to 1942 that involved extensive travel across the Low Countries.
 Before the war, she was Henry Robinson's contact to Soviet agents in Great Britain.
-While she worked from Jeffremov, she couriered between Brussels and Paris.
+While she worked for Jeffremov, she couriered between Brussels and Paris.

 In May 1942, as part of a reorganisation effort after the raid on the Rue des Atrebates safehouse, Trepper met Jeffremov in Brussels to instruct him to take over the running of the Belgian espionage network in the absence of Anatoly Gurevich who had run the network from July 1940 to December 1941.
 The most important aspect of Jeffremov's new commission was to ensure the continued transmission of the intelligence they were receiving from the Schulze-Boysen/Harnack group.
 This information was forwarded to Soviet intelligence via a French Communist Party radio transmitter.
 Jeffremov was frequently admonished by Soviet intelligence for his lack of activity and slow production of quality intelligence.
 In May 1942, following Makarov's arrest, Wenzel agreed to begin transmitting for Jeffremov and operated out of a safehouse at 12 Rue de Namur in Brussels.

 On 30 July 1942, the house at 12 Rue de Namur was raided by the Abwehr and Wenzel was arrested.
 Germaine Schneider managed to warn Trepper, who warned Jeffremov, who managed to escape.